LeaveMyAlpaca/FluidSimulation/README.md

  - Bevy's sprite rendering
  - Poor multi threading of algorithm
  - can't get this to run in release mode
+#Potential improvements
+ - profiling with tracey
+ - rendering particles as meshes by hand

 # Vid
 coming soon tm.